 In search of the best restaurants in Kinsale?
 Our Kinsale restaurants guide will make your belly happy!

-Our favourite restaurants in Kinsale
+The best restaurants in Kinsale

 The first section of our guide to the best restaurants in Kinsale tackles our favourite places to eat in Kinsale.